Zacky3181V/yandex-music-bot-discord/README.md

 # yandex-music-bot-discord

+This bot is needed to listen to music from YandexMusic in Discord So far, the bot is under development, so there are no instructions for installing it yet (

-you need to add you yandex.music token to authorise.py file
+You need to add you yandex.music token to authorise.py file